-Savings rates were monitored throughout 2021 to ensure that the Society was able to control the flows of new savings balances whilst maintaining the balances already on our books.
-The Bank of England's base rate remained at 0.10% for most of the year until December when base rate increased to 0.25%.
-By comparison, the average savings rate offered by the Society was 0.57%.
+Savings rates were monitored throughout 2022 to ensure that the Society was able to control the flows of new savings balances whilst maintaining the balances already on our books.
+The Bank of England's base rate increased throughout the year from 0.25% at the beginning of the year to 3.50% at year-end.
+It wasn't until the second half of the year that the market started to implement the bank base rate changes into the savings' rates.
+We remained at, or near, the top of the local best buy tables throughout the year.
+By comparison, the average savings rate offered by the Society was 0.82%.
 The Society's savings products remained competitive particularly ISAs, regular savers products, instant access and fixed rate bonds.